Hollardiinae: Characteristics

-Hollardiinae spikefishes are distinguished from theose in the nominate subfamily by the possession of a dome like supraoccipital and by the first branchiostegal ray being slightly enlarged at its tip but the tip not being turned inwards.
-The dome like supraocciptal stops the epiotic bones from meeting on the upper surface of the skull, they also have a pelvis which resemvles a shaft and sits behind the spines of the pelvic fins.
-These are small fishes with maximum published total length of 20 cm for P. lineata.
+Hollardiinae spikefishes are distinguished from those in the nominate subfamily by the possession of a dome-like supraoccipital, and by the first branchiostegal ray being slightly enlarged at its tip but the tip not being turned inwards.
+The dome-like supraocciptal stops the epiotic bones from meeting on the upper surface of the skull.
+They also have a pelvis which resemvles a shaft and sits behind the spines of the pelvic fins.
+These are small fishes, with a maximum published total length of 20 cm for P. lineata.

 Distribution and habitat

 Hollardiinae spikefishes appear to have their origins in the prehistoric Tethys Sea at some time between the Palaeocene and the Oligocene, and from there they migrated west across the Atlantic Ocean.
-The majority of species are found in the tropical and temperate waters of the Western Atlantic Ocean, with one species, the Hawaiian spikefish in the central and western Pacific Oceans.
+The majority of species are found in the tropical and temperate waters of the Western Atlantic Ocean, with one species, the Hawaiian spikefish, found in the central and western Pacific Oceans.
 These are benthic fishes found at depths between 230 and 396 m.